Chocotunda/Chocotunda/README.md

     }

     public getGithubRepoStatus(): string {
-        return 'Not up to date because of workplace and other git hosting environment' }
+        return 'Not up to date because of workplace and other git hosting environments' }

     public getDailyKnowledge(): string[] {